FernandoTejedorL/dusty-bunny/README.md

         JavaScript, HTML5, and CSS as the core technologies.
     </li>
     <li>
-        React for the frontend, styled with Styled Components to keep designs modular and dynamic.
+        React for the frontend, styled with Styled Components to keep designs modular and dynamic, always based on a mobile-first philosophy while ensuring a fully responsive build.
     </li>
     <li>
         Node.js for the backend, ensuring smooth API interactions.